 The Company evaluated any potential impairment of its vessels.
-Based on its analysis, which included third party appraisals and a discounted cash flows ("DCF") approach, the Company concluded that no impairment of vessels occurred in 2018 or 2017.
+During 2020, the Company performed an impairment trigger assessment and no impairment triggers were identified.
+For 2019, the Company based its analysis on third party appraisals and a discounted cash flows ("DCF") approach.
+The Company concluded that no impairment of vessels occurred in 2020 or 2019.

 Elements of the DCF, which is used to determine the recoverable amount, include assumptions for bareboat charter hire, profit sharing, asset lives, salvage value and the Company's weighted average cost of capital ("WACC").
 The DCF assumes that OSG renews the lease terms under their extension options for the remaining useful lives of the vessels under similar conditions as the fixed lease term.
-In 2018, OSG exercised its option to extend all nine vessels up for renewal.